 Liz and Michael Goodwin, two of In Great Company’s fabulous volunteers, recently went above and beyond to host a special Christmas lunch for the clients they visit.
-We had a chat with Liz and Michael about the event, and what it means for them to volunteer with seniors.
+We had a chat with Liz and Michael about the event, and what it means for them to

 What drew you to volunteering with In Great Company?